 Using the file I have ready to go in Design Space cut out the elements.

 You will need to prep 4 sheets of white fabric.

 Four sheets of Christmas fabric.
 Note: The Rectangle will be a little shorter than 24″, but pattern is made so it can be cut out using the shorter fabric.
 Just be sure to line it up properly on mat.

 While you’re cutting out fabric, cut 4 rectangles that are 12″ by 18″, and four rectangles from the low loft batting that are also 12″ by 18″

 Using the Cricut Maker with the Rotary Blade, cut out the fabric elements.

-Switch to the Fine Point blade and Cut out the vinyl elements.
-Weed the vinyl elements and set aside.
+Switch to the Fine Point blade and Cut out the iron on elements.
+Weed the iron on elements and set aside.